HOW? Magnetic Material Basics

 The Basic Rule: One side is magnetic, one side is metal.

 You only need one magnetic option.
-You don't need the strip and the precut rounds.
+For example, you don't need the strip and magnet on the bottom of the spice tin.
 A magnet to magnet connection is very weak.
 A metal to magnet connection is strong.
 If you put magnet on the bottom of your tins and put them on a magnetic surface, you will not be happy with the results.
 Either put the magnet on a surface OR on the tins--not both.

 Cutting the Magnetic Material.
 Whether you choose Magnetic Strip or Magnet Sheet for your magnetic solution, they can easily by cut to meet your size requirements.
 All you need is a regular pair of scissors.

 How Strong is Flexible Magnetic Material?
 A picture is worth a thousand words!
 The 16 oz.
 Applause (at the bottom of the image) has a Precut Round on the bottom and is stuck on the side of a refrigerator.
 It is filled with granulated sugar.
 It weighs 1 lb.
 1 oz. holding approx. 2 cups of sugar.
 The magnetic material holds this securely.